Effective Link Building

 Another option to this method is simply to post an article listing various sources and authorities your readers might find interesting, with your own comments on each expert or blogger included.
 Alternatively, you could contact others who post their own roundup lists and ask for inclusion.

 Similar to roundups, interviews can work whether you are conducting them yourself or are the one being interviewed.
 If you can get an authority to sit down with you and answer questions, not only will any content pertaining to the interview get a boost, but the authority will want to link to your page to let their own audiences know about it.
 It helps to have some detailed questions, ideally related to some current event or industry development, to pique the interest of both readers and the desired expert.

 Getting interviewed yourself can be a bit harder since you need to already have established yourself as an authority worth sitting down with.
 Look to podcasts, industry publications, or local news groups as possible candidates.
 Make sure to be specific about the topic you are offering to speak on and be prepared to offer evidence of your knowledge.
 The most direct means to do so would be if you have written a book on the subject in question, but other elements like awards or the age of your business can work too.
 When being interviewed, focus on the topic at hand and put any SEO attempts on the backburner.
 Your link will come in the bio at the end and the interview’s purpose is to establish that you are worth listening to.

 Numero Uno Web Solutions is a provider of search engine optimization, content marketing, and traffic building solutions for startup and small companies from all industries and fields.
-As a trusted Google Partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
 Click here to learn more about growing organic traffic, different SEO techniques, and how we can help improve your search profile.